underscoreio/essential-slick/src/pages/4-combining-actions.md

 ...but as we saw earlier in ["More Control over Inserts"](#moreControlOverInserts) you can achieve the same effect with a single SQL statement.

 One query can often (but doesn't always) perform better than a sequence of queries.
-You mileage may vary.
+Your mileage may vary.
 </div>